Configure domains and certificates

 Frequently asked questions

-The following section serves to answer frequently asked questions and will be updated in time.
+The following section serves to answer frequently asked questions.

 Can I change my Palantir-owned domain?